-The fluctuations for US operations comprise the following items:

-Half year 2010 £m Half year 2009 £m Full year 2009 £m Actual realised losses less default assumption and amortisation of interest-related gains and losses for fixed income securities and related swap transactions a (175) (287) (367) Actual less long-term return on equity based investments and other items b 5 (75) (144) Investment return related gain due primarily to changed expectation of profits on in-force variable annuity business in future periods based on current period equity returns, net of related hedging activity for equity related products c 30 58 110 The latest and the la (4.40) (20.1) (404) Total Jackson (140) (304) (401)
+The fluctuations for US operations comprise the following items: 9 2010 Half year £m 2009 Half year £m 2009 Full year £m Actual realised losses less default assumption and amortisation of interest-related gains and losses for fixed income securities and related swap transactions ^a (175) (287) (367) Actual less long-term return on equity based investments and other items $^{ m b}$ 5 (75) (144) Investment return related gain due primarily to changed expectation of profits on in-force variable annuity business in future periods based on current period equity returns, net of related hedging activity for equity related products $^{\circ}$ 30 58 110 Total Jackson (140) (304) (401)

-- a The charges relating to fixed income securities for all periods shown above primarily represents the excess of the credit-related losses in the year on the US statutory basis over the amortisation of interest-related gains and longer-term default assumption included within operating profit. - b The charge in full year 2009 of £(144) million for actual less long-term return on equity based investments and other items primarily relates to the shortfall of actual return against the expected return on investments in limited partnerships. - c This item arises due to the market returns, net of related hedging activity, being higher or lower than the assumed longer-term rate of return.
+a The charges relating to fixed income securities for all periods shown above primarily represents the excess of the credit-related losses in the year on the US statutory basis over the amortisation of interest-related gains and longer-term default assumption included within operating profit.

+b The charge in full year 2009 of £(144) million for actual less long-term return on equity based investments and other items primarily relates to the shortfall of actual return against the expected return on investments in limited partnerships.

+C This item arises due to the market returns, net of related hedging activity, being higher or lower than the assumed longer-term rate of return.
 This gives rise to higher or lower than expected period end values of variable annuity assets under management with a resulting effect on the projected value of future account values and hence future profitability from altered fees.
 For half year 2010 the US equity market returns were approximately negative 3.3 per cent compared to the assumed longer-term rate of 3.25 per cent for the period which was more than offset by the impact of hedging activity.
-For half year and full year 2009, the US equity market returns were approximately positive 5.3 per cent (full year 2009: 24 per cent) compared to the assumed longer-term rate of 3.55 per cent (full year 2009 7.4 per cent).
+For half year and full year 2009, the US equity market returns were approximately positive 5.3 per cent (full year 2009: 24 per cent) compared to the assumed longer-term rate of 3.55 per cent (full year 2009: 7.4 per cent).